ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 e1-cli listissuances
 ~~~~

-This now shows that our newly issued asset has the label we gave it:
+This shows that the asset we issued has the label we assigned to its hex value:

 <div class="console-output">"assetlabel": "demoasset",
 </div>